 What the new 6AMLD mean for businesses

-That said, the inclusion of aiding and abetting as a criminal offence, severe negligence as sufficient for culpability, and liability extended to legal persons, make it more important than ever for businesses to have robust and effective AML measures in place.
+In the 6AMLD, the inclusion of aiding and abetting as a criminal offence, severe negligence as sufficient for culpability, and liability extended to legal persons, make it more important than ever for businesses to have robust and effective AML measures in place.
 AML compliance should go beyond the bare checklist minimum and be designed to increase security to protect an online business from fraud and cybercrime.

 The 6AMLD recommends incorporating proper identity verification into your onboarding process and establishing CDD protocols to not only monitor usage of your services to spot suspicious behavior, but also submit reports to regulators should it become necessary.
 By identifying who your customers are and assessing their risk level, you can determine whether a simplified or enhanced CDD protocol should be used.
 For instance, should your business encounter a potential customer who is a politically exposed person (PEP), it is a regulatory requirement to conduct enhanced due diligence (EDD) and ongoing monitoring.
 Not knowing a PEP’s identity when regulators question will mean that your business has failed in its KYC procedures.